 Most of her free time is spent outdoors hiking, snowshoeing, and wrangling her big 85 lb.
 "Black Golden Retriever", Eero and her newish, Golden Retriever pup, named Janni.
 Janni is in training to be a "therapy dog" and visit memory care units in Helena.
 Carol is also "Oma" to a 4 year old grandson and a baby grandaughter.
 Her real "Mom" duties are to 3 daughters and one son, all college grads & employed.
 Trust her you can do it!

-Kathleen Joyce-Trudnowski is privileged to assist students in caring for their health, supporting their "wellness" and educating them on health care issues or concerns.
-She started her Nursing career at Carroll College in a Diploma Program and obtained her B.S. in Nursing from Marillac College in St. Louis, Missouri.
+Kathleen Joyce-Trudnowski considers herself "privileged" in assisting students in caring for their health, supporting their wellness, and educating them on health care issues or concerns.

-Kathleen has worked full-time in a variety of positions before coming to Carroll.
-She has been in the Nursing field for 33 years.
-She has worked in hospitals, nursing homes, home health, summer camps and a variety of other positions; including nine years as a traveling nurse.
+Prior to coming to Carroll, 17 1/2 years ago, as Director, Kathleen worked in hospitals, nursing homes, home health, summer camps and a variety of positions, including 9 years as a traveling nurse.